Volvo shares rise as truck orders top forecasts

 "In the short term, this impacts profitability since costs will continue to be high at the same time as we have the usual vacation shutdowns in the third quarter," the company said.

-The nascent upturn has yet to provide a solid boost to earnings at truck makers and Volvo said operating earnings fell to 3.26 billion crowns ($505 million) from a year-ago 7.71 billion, topping a mean forecast of 2.47 billion seen in a Reuters poll of analysts.
+The nascent upturn has yet to provide a solid boost to earnings at truck makers and Volvo said operating earnings fell to 3.26 billion crowns (328 million pounds) from a year-ago 7.71 billion, topping a mean forecast of 2.47 billion seen in a Reuters poll of analysts.

 Daimler, which had already unveiled preliminary second- quarter figures earlier this month, reported earnings of 434 million euros for its trucks division in the quarter, down from 524 million a year earlier.